Chicanná: Specific structures

 Structure I is a temple located in the main plaza characterized by four relief panels constructed in the Rio Bec style.
 The Rio Bec style is defined as a temple pyramid built in the central Maya lowlands.
 Unlike other architectural styles in the Maya Lowlands, Rio Bec architecture style is characterized by structures positioned at greater distance from one another, resulting in a less dense site layout.
 Other sites with the Rio Bec architectural style include Becan and Xpuhil, both located within 3 km from Chicanná.
 Due to their location and similar architectural style, Becan and Xpuhil are believed to have interacted with and were connected to Chicanná.
-Structure I consists of six total rooms and with five risers facing inward towards the plaza.

-Also, part of the main plaza is Structure II.
+Structure I consists of six total rooms and with five risers facing inward towards the plaza.Also, part of the main plaza is Structure II.
 Structure II is a smaller building and the most well-known building at the site.
 Structure II contains a well-preserved relief sculpture of a serpent.
 The name of the site, Chicanná, was derived and influenced from the serpent relief sculpture on this structure.
 Structure II is composed of eight total rooms.
 Plaster walls within the interior of each room contain images depicting animals, monsters, clothes, and other structures on the plaster walls.
+Structure II's entrance door has been interpreted by archaeologists as the face of god Itzamná opening its mouth surrounded by ferocious teeth.